Return to overview

 "correlationId": "d79f5bee-5860-4832-928f-3133e22ae912",

 To tackle this issue, we have devised a solution by appending the previous three login attempts to each individual attempt.
 By applying the same steps as in the initial version, we have refined our detection logic.
+Threat actors leveraged EvilProxy to manipulate MFA, allowing them to add their own multi-factor authentication method and establish persistent access to compromised user accounts.
 As a result, we have achieved a precision rate of 72% and a recall rate of 85%.

 These improved metrics demonstrate the effectiveness of our approach in identifying and mitigating malicious login attempts.
 With a higher precision rate, we can reduce false positives and ensure that legitimate login attempts are not mistakenly flagged as malicious.
 Additionally, the increased recall rate indicates that our detection system successfully captures a higher proportion of actual malicious login attempts.